Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/ai/Discipleship.md

+# Discipleship Course

+ai/Discipleship.md

+This is an AI article about the Discipleship Course

+## Prompt

+as Pete Scazzero build a course plan for Emotionally Healthy Discipleship

+---

+## AI Response

+Instructor

+Pete Scazzero is a pastor, author, and speaker who is best known for his work on emotional health and spirituality.
+He is the founder and former senior pastor of New Life Fellowship Church in Queens, New York City, which he led for over 25 years.

+Scazzero is also the author of several books, including "Emotionally Healthy Spirituality," "The Emotionally Healthy Church," and "Emotionally Healthy Spirituality Day by Day."
+His work focuses on the intersection of emotional health and spirituality, with a particular emphasis on the importance of integrating emotional health into Christian discipleship.

+Through his books, speaking engagements, and leadership training programs, Scazzero has become a prominent voice in the Christian community on the topic of emotional health and its role in personal and spiritual growth.

+---

 Course Title: Emotionally Healthy Discipleship

 Course Description:

 This course is designed to provide individuals with the tools and skills necessary to develop a deeper and more emotionally healthy relationship with God.
 Students will learn how to identify and manage their own emotions, grow in spiritual maturity, and build a life-giving relationship with Jesus Christ.

 Course Objectives: